Chuck Sanders

 Structural and Chemical Biology of Membrane Proteins and Related Diseases

-While about 1/3 of all proteins are membrane proteins, less than 0.2% of solved high resolution protein structures represent membrane proteins because of difficulties in applying classical methods of structural determinations to proteins of this class.
-Thus, it can be argued that membrane proteins are the greatest remaining frontier of structural biology.
-This area is particularly important because of the critical medical relevance of membrane proteins.
+Membrane proteins respresent a large and important class of proteins that remain especially difficult to study.
 Over 60% of all drug molecules target membrane proteins.
 Moreover, hundreds of diseases involve the misassembly or misfolding of integral membrane proteins.
 The Sanders lab is devoted to characterizing the structures, folding and misfolding, and molecular mechanisms of membrane proteins using a variety of biochemical and biophysical methods (but especially NMR).
 We are a biological problem-oriented lab.
 However, some of the problems we wish to solve require in-house development of new methods and technologies.
+Please visit our home page for an overview of our active research projects.

 Lab Homepage